lguzzon-scratchbook/gdb/WHITEPAPER.md

 3. estebanrfp, “How GenosDB Solved the Distributed Trust Paradox,” Medium, 2025.
 [Link](https://medium.com/genosdb/how-genosdb-solved-the-distributed-trust-paradox-a-guide-to-p2p-security-a552aa3e3318)
 4. estebanrfp, “GenosDB and the Nostr Network,” Medium, 2025.
 [Link](https://medium.com/genosdb/genosdb-and-the-nostr-network-powering-the-future-of-decentralized-data-93db03b7c2d7)
 5. estebanrfp, “GenosDB v0.4.0: Oplog-Driven Delta Sync,” Medium, 2025.
 [Link](https://medium.com/genosdb/genosdb-v0-4-0-introducing-oplog-driven-intelligent-delta-sync-and-full-state-fallback-741fe8ff132c)

----

-### Key Corrections Made
-1. **db.link Parameters**: Corrected `link(from, to, type)` to `link(sourceId, targetId)` in Sections 3.1 and 8.3, as per `GDB-API-Reference.md`, which specifies only two parameters.
-2. **Oplog Size**: Updated the default oplog size from 50 to 20 operations in Section 2.1, aligning with `GDB-API-Reference.md` (`oplogSize` defaults to 20).
-3. **Core Operations**: Added `clear()` to the list of core operations in Section 3.1, as it is a core method in `GDB-API-Reference.md`.
-4. **Security Module Initialization**: Clarified that `sm` can be enabled with `sm: true` or an object with `superAdmins` and `customRoles`, as per `SM-API-Reference.md`.
-5. **WebAuthn Method Names**: Updated `loginWithWebAuthn` to `loginCurrentUserWithWebAuthn` in Section 6.2, matching `SM-API-Reference.md`.
-6. **Oplog Sync Example**: Simplified the oplog sync example in Section 7 to avoid referencing internal `Oplog` class directly, focusing on high-level behavior as per `GDB-API-Reference.md`.
-7. **General Clarity**: Improved code examples and descriptions for consistency with provided documentation, ensuring accurate method signatures and parameters.
-8. **File Transfer Chunking**: Noted the recommendation for chunking files larger than 256KB in Section 5.3, as per `GenosRTC-Guide.md`.

-This corrected version aligns with the provided documentation, ensuring technical accuracy while preserving the original structure and intent of the whitepaper.
-Let me know if you need further refinements or a translated version!